troop374/toop374.github.io/_doc/README.md

         git push

         In a few minutes github will refresh the troop website with the changes from the latest commit.
-        You can view th updated site by browsing to the troop's website at https://www.troop374raleigh.com/home.html.
+        You can view the updated site by browsing to the troop's website at https://www.troop374raleigh.com/home.html.